jdreaver/rust-os/README.md

 ## TODO

+- bitmap-alloc
+  - Make page vs byte address part of the API b/c conversion is tricky and requires `div_ceil`.
+Newtypes/functions for both?
+    - We could embrace `PhysAddr`, `PhysFrame`, `Size4KiB`, etc, but that would introduce dep on `x86_64` crate
 - Multi-tasking (see resources below)
 - Make a simple shell that runs hard-coded program names (not separate processes yet!
 Just inline code on the current thread)
   - Integrate with multi-tasking.
 Make a new task for the thing being run, and the shell's task simply waits for the sub-task to complete.